 The “Best Breakfast in Richmond” is held from 9:15 – 10:00 a.m. in the Parish Hall during the academic year.
 Want to be part of the Breakfast Crew?
 Contact John Thomas.

 Centered in congregations, the Episcopal Church Women (ECW) is a national organization committed to empowering women to do Christ’s ministry in the world.
 The GHTC chapter meets on a regular basis for education, fellowship and service projects.
 All women are welcome.
 To learn more contact Jodie Pully.

-“Cooking with Grace” is a visible sign of Grace & Holy Trinity Church’s long history of hospitality and food for body and soul.
-This cookbook features recipes that have been honored for generations.
-The recipes are brought to life by the artwork of our members.
-Wouldn’t you love to have the recipe for Pear and Leek Soup?
-How about Orange Pound Cake?
+“Cooking with Grace” is a visible sign of Grace & Holy Trinity Church’s long history of hospitality, and food for body and soul.
+This cookbook features recipes that have been honored for generations, brought to life through artwork by our church members.
+Wouldn’t you love to try Pear and Leek Soup, or Orange Pound Cake?
 This wonderful cookbook is on sale for $20 at the church.
-If you would like one shipped to you or someone else, please contact Jodie Pully.
-There is an additional cost for shipping and handling.
-It is the perfect Christmas or birthday present!
+Jodie Pully can arrange to ship a cookbook for a small additional charge.
+Food for body and soul—it’s the perfect Christmas or birthday present!

 Small Study and Spiritual Formation Groups

-If you are interested in forming a group, or in joining one, please contact the Rev. Bo Millner.
+If you are interested in forming a group, or joining one, please contact Duane Nettles.